Cardinal Pell, whose convictions were overturned, dies at 81

 Pell later said in a statement he was “surprised” by the commission’s findings.
 “These views are not supported by evidence,” Pell’s statement said.

 With his rather brusque, no-nonsense Australian sensibilities, Pell clashed frequently with the Vatican’s Italian old guard during the three years he lived in Rome trying to get a handle on the Vatican’s assets and spending.
-He was somewhat vindicated when Vatican prosecutors put 10 people, including his onetime nemesis, on trial in 2021 for a host of alleged financial crimes.
+He was vindicated when Vatican prosecutors put 10 people, including his onetime nemesis, on trial in 2021 for a host of alleged financial crimes.

 After Pell returned to Rome following his release from prison, he had a well-publicized private audience with Francis.

-“He acknowledged what I was trying to do,” Pell said of the pope during a 2020 interview at his apartment in Rome.
+“He acknowledged what I was trying to do,” Pell said of the pope during a 2020 interview.
 “And, you know, I think it’s been sadly vindicated by revelations and developments.”

 Pell was born on June 8, 1941, the eldest of three children to a heavyweight champion boxer and publican also named George Pell, an Anglican.
 His mother Margaret Lillian (nee Burke) was from an Irish Catholic family.